jasongitmail/super-sitemap/README.md

 }
 ```

+// TODO: Add tanstack example?

 ## Playwright Test

 It's recommended to add a Playwright test that calls your sitemap.

-For pre-rendered sitemaps, you'll receive an error _at build time_ if your data param values are
+For pre-rendered sitemaps, you'll receive an error _at build time_ if your data
-misconfigured.
-But for non-prerendered sitemaps, your data is loaded when the sitemap is loaded, and
+param values are misconfigured.
+But for non-prerendered sitemaps, your data is
-consequently a functional test is more important to confirm you have not misconfigured data for your
+loaded when the sitemap is loaded, and consequently a functional test is more
+important to confirm you have not misconfigured data for your param values.
-param values.

 Feel free to use or adapt this example test: